 LinkedIn was created specifically with business and employment in mind, it is the ‘grown-up’ face of social media.
 The hundreds of millions of profiles include business leaders and decision makers, which make it the biggest networking conference ever.

-Twitter is broad spectrum, everyone from POTUS to the Pope has a handle.
+Twitter is broad spectrum, everyone from the US President to the Pope has a handle.
 The limited characters needn’t limit your message, it ensures you keep things short and sweet but by using links to interesting articles, blogs, stories it’s easy to share much more than the time of day.
+It's also a great place to discover trending topics and commentary.

 How to Use Social Media to Market Your Practice

 - Frequency of posts is important but complex.
 Certain times of the day and week will be more fruitful for posts than others, so take care to spread your posts among the most profitable times not wasting good content by dumping it all online in one go.
 The idea is to stay in your followers front of mind, not pester them.
-For professionals starting out in social media be mindful of the quality of your posts more than sticking to any twice a day rule.
+It is more important to focus on the quality of your posts than sticking to any twice a day rule.

 - Variety of content keeps things fresh and interesting for your followers.
 Post images, infographics, white papers, podcasts, webinars, case studies, videos and simple comments to inspire (with quotes and memes), advise (with industry insight) and amuse (with care – keep well clear of anything controversial).